Trending

 What is the Reclined Cobbler Pose?

-The Reclined Cobbler Pose, or Supta Baddha Konasana, is a restorative yoga pose that involves lying on your back while bringing the soles of your feet together and allowing your knees to fall open.
-It’s a variation of the seated Cobbler Pose (Baddha Konasana) but with added support and relaxation.
+The Reclined Cobbler Pose, or Supta Baddha Konasana, is a relaxing yoga position in which you lie on your back and then proceed to bring the soles of your feet together and let your knees drop on the sides.
+This pose is the Same As sitting Cobbler Pose, (Baddha Konasana) but more suitable for the two purposes of relaxation and support.

 Step-by-Step Guide to Perform Reclined Cobbler Pose.

-6. Stay in the pose – Hold for 3 to 5 minutes or longer if you’re comfortable, letting your body and mind relax deeply.
+6 Stay in the pose: Feel free to do it for 3 to 5 minutes or even longer if you are at ease, and let the body and mind fully relax.

 The Benefits of Reclined Cobbler Pose.